ucr-rhic/ucr-rhic.github.io/how-tos/rcf_remote_login.md

 4. Select the 'SSH protocol' option

-5. Enter Host - localhost / Port - port number chosen when setting up the tunnel.
+5. Enter Host - `localhost` and Port - `the port number chosen when setting up the tunnel`.
 In part-1 example, the port number is set to 7025.

 6. Authenticate using the 'Password' option